susanw1/Factorio-Inventory-Trim/docs/Description.md

 You know when your main inventory is jammed with slots containing small numbers of surplus items?
 You've picked up few pieces of belt and a chest, and now you've got slots containing 2 extra Inserters, 6 pieces of damaged Wall, 9 spare pieces of Iron Plate and ... well, junk.

 This mod enables *inventory trimming*: your main inventory is scanned periodically to see if there are slots that are being used inefficiently, and throws their contents into the logistics trash.
-Hurrah, no more clicky-clicky to get rid of the rubbish!
+Hurrah, no more clicky-clicky to get rid of the clutter!

 Features
 --------